 In the tables below, we provide you with a summary of our historical consolidated financial information.
 The information is only a summary, and you should read it together with the financial information incorporated by reference in this document.
 See "Incorporation of Certain Documents by Reference" on page S-67 of this prospectus supplement and "Where You Can Find Additional Information" on page S-67 of this prospectus supplement.
 The consolidated statements of operations data for the years ended December 31, 2011, 2012 and 2013 is derived from our audited financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2013, and incorporated by reference herein.
-The consolidated balance sheet data as of September 30, 2014 and consolidated statements of operations data for the three and nine months ended September 30, 2013 and 2014 is derived from our unaudited quarterly financial statements included in our Quarterly Report on Form 10-Q for the three and nine months ended September 30, 2014 and incorporated by reference herein.
+The consolidated balance sheet data as of September 30, 2014 and consolidated statements of operations data for the three and nine months ended September 30, 2014 and incorporated by reference herein.
 These unaudited financial statements have been prepared on a basis consistent with our audited financial statements and include, in the opinion of management, all adjustments, consisting only of normal recurring adjustments, necessary for the fair statement of the financial information in those statements.

 Our consolidated subsidiary Agri-Energy, LLC, a Minnesota limited liability company ("Agri-Energy"), commenced the Retrofit of the Agri-Energy Facility in 2011 and commenced initial startup operations for the production of isobutanol at this facility in May 2012.
 In September 2012, we made the strategic decision to pause isobutanol production at the Agri-Energy Facility to focus on optimizing specific parts of the process to further enhance isobutanol production rates.
 In 2013, we modified our Agri-Energy Facility in order to increase the isobutanol production rate.
-In June 2013, we resumed the limited production of isobutanol operating one fermenter and one GIFT[®] separation system in order to (i) verify that the modifications had significantly reduced the previously identified infections, (ii) demonstrate that our biocatalyst performs in the one million liter fermenters at the Agri-Energy Facility, and (iii) confirm GIFT[®] efficacy at commercial scale at the Agri-Energy Facility.
-In August 2013, we expanded production capacity at the Agri-Energy Facility by adding a second fermenter and second GIFT[®] system to further verify our results with a second configuration of equipment.
-In October 2013, we began commissioning the Agri-Energy Facility on com mash to test isobutanol production run rates and to optimize biocatalyst production, fermentation separation and water management systems.
-In March 2014, we decided to leverage the flexibility of our GIFT[®] technology and further modify the Agri-Energy Facility to enable the simultaneous production of isobutanol production and three fermenters utilized for ethanol production.
-In line with our strategy to maximize asset utilization and site cash flows, we believe that this configuration of the plant should allow us to continue to optimize our isobutanol technology at a commercial scale, while taking advantage of potentially superior margins from the production of ethanol.
-Our long-term goal is to maximize margins at the Agri-Energy Facility.
+In June 2013, we resumed the limited production of isobutanol operating one fermenter and one GIFT® separation system in order to (i) verify that the modifications had significantly reduced the previously identified infections, (ii) demonstrate that our biocatalyst performs in the one million liter fermenters at the Agri-Energy Facility, and (iii) confirm GIFT® efficacy at commercial scale at the Agri-Energy Facility.
+In August 2013, we expanded production capacity at the Agri-Energy Facility by adding a second fermenter and second GIFT® system to further verify our results with a second configuration of equipment.
+In October 2013, we began commissioning the Agri-Energy Facility on corn mash to test isobutanol production run rates and to optimize biocatalyst production, fermentation separation and water management systems.
+In March 2014, we decided to leverage the flexibility of our GIFT® technology and further modify the Agri-Energy Facility to enable the simultaneous production of isobutanol and ethanol.
+In July 2014, we began more consistent coproduction of isobutanol and ethanol at the Agri-Energy Facility, with one fermenter utilized for isobutanol production and three fermenters utilized for ethanol production.
+In line with our strategy to maximize asset utilization and site cash flows, we believe that this configuration of the plant should allow us to continue to optimize our isobutanol technology at a commercial scale, while taking advantage